 And I was positively surprised by the streaming speeds!
 I got speeds of over 30 Mbps and could easily stream in 4K.
 The speed didn’t drop even when I connected a second device to the same VPN network and streamed in HD.
 There was no lagging nor buffering during streaming.
 Everything was running smoothly on desktop and mobile devices.
 And I have to admit that InvizBox’s claim that the device can encrypt all the devices on the network simultaneously and remain fast proved true for me.

 I got these results using the default VPN service.
 The streaming capabilities and speeds you get are highly dependent on the VPN you’re using.
 If you don’t want to use the InvizBox VPN service, you can connect your own VPN as the device is compatible with numerous other VPN providers.
-At the moment, you can set up the device for ExpressVPN, IPVanish, My Expat Network, and SurfShark.
+At the moment, you can set up the device for ExpressVPN, IPVanish, and My Expat Network.

 Blocked: Hulu, Amazon Prime Video, Disney+, YouTube